Esteban Cortázar

 Esteban Cortázar (born May 17, 1984) is a Colombian-American fashion designer.
-He grew up in Miami, Florida and is one of the youngest designers to ever present at New York Fashion Week.
+He grew up in Miami, Florida, and is one of the youngest designers to ever present at New York Fashion Week.

 Early life

-Cortázar was born in Bogotá, Colombia, to Colombian painter Valentino Cortázar and former British jazz singer Dominique Vaughan.
-His grandmother's wardrobe and mother's stage outfits formed his early fashion vocabulary.
-His childhood straddled continents, lifestyles, and subcultures, which he cites as influences.
-Other influences include the Ibiza scene of the 1970s (where his parents married) and Parisian disciplines.
+Cortázar was born on May 17, 1984, in Bogotá, Colombia, to Colombian painter Valentino Cortázar and British former jazz singer Dominique Vaughan.
+He is gay.

-Cortázar stated that his art is an homage to his Colombian heritage.
+His influence includes his own childhood which straddled continents, lifestyles, and subcultures.
+Cortázar stated that his work is an homage to his Colombian heritage.
 This is evident in the way he integrates Colombian symbols and iconography, such as the country's flag and emblems, into his designs.
 In interviews, he constantly references Colombia and its overseas communities, such as the one in Miami, Florida.
-At age 13, Esteban showed his fashion sketches to Todd Oldham who became his mentor.
-He met the designer while living in an apartment above Miami's News Café, a popular restaurant, and bar where Esteban witnessed Miami's bohemian renaissance.
+At age 13, Esteban showed his fashion sketches to Todd Oldham, who became his mentor.

+In 2004, Cortázar graduated from Miami's Design and Architecture High School, where he studied fashion design.